Navigating Compliance Challenges

 Understand DOD CMMC Requirements: Core Principles and Objectives

 1. Enhancing Cybersecurity: By mandating specific security practices, the framework aims to significantly mitigate vulnerabilities within the supply chain.
-Alarmingly, 99% of the DIB is not fully prepared for the DoD CMMC requirements, underscoring the urgency of this initiative.
+Alarmingly, 99% of the DIB is not fully prepared for the CMMC requirements, underscoring the urgency of this initiative.

 The central node represents the CMMC framework, while the branches illustrate the key objectives organizations must focus on.
 Each objective is further broken down into specific points, helping you see how they all connect to the overarching goal of enhancing cybersecurity.